Statistical Emulations of Human Operational Motions in Industrial Environments: Introduction

-The main contributions of this paper are: (1) It explores several mathematical representations of shape sequences using flattening and introduces a novel representation termed {\it intergrated-TVF} or IS-TVF.
-(2) It develops a comprehensive framework for modeling and simulating long human motions for use in industrial settings.
-(3) It utilizes multiple metrics to evaluate the performances of different modeling choices and the quality of the simulated motion sequences.
-In summary, it provides a realistic modeling approach, a first one in the literature, to capture and simulate structured motion sequences corresponding to the shapes of human operators in manufacturing.
+The main contributions of this paper are: It develops a comprehensive framework for modeling and simulating long-duration human motion sequences for use in industrial settings.
+It combines several flattening-based mathematical representations of shape sequences, including: (i) {\it Integrated, Single-Hop Transported Vector Field}, or IS-TVF, and (ii) {\it Single Inverse-Exponential Map}, or SIEM, with parametric modeling choices for efficient modeling.
+It utilizes multiple metrics to evaluate the performance of different modeling choices and the quality of the simulated motion sequences.
+In summary, it provides a realistic modeling approach, a first one in the literature, to capture and simulate long, structured motion sequences corresponding to the shapes of human operators.
+In the context of data paucity for long human-motion sequences, our emulator can also serve as a piece in a larger AI pipeline, taking small datasets and generating plenty of simulated sequences for training AI engines.